wcharczuk/Destrier/README.md

 It should be noted that EntityFramework had to have some members disabled because it lacks Enum support.
 Also should be noted that ORMLite failed to cast Doubles=>Singles.
-Also PETA Poco doesn't handle nullable enums.
+Also PetaPoco doesn't handle nullable enums.

 ###Core Components###
 * DatabaseConfigurationContext: Where you set your connection strings.